Comic Book: Ultimate Spider-Man

 - Invisibility: One of Miles' powers.
 Though if people focus their eyes, they apparently can just make him out.

-- Irony / Dramatic Irony: The Prowler, Spider-Man's uncle, learns that it is his fault that Miles was bitten by the super spider.
+- Irony / Dramatic Irony: The Prowler, Miles Morales's uncle, learns that it is his fault that Miles was bitten by the super spider.
 The Prowler then manipulates Miles into working with him, justifying it with the idea that they have a "responsibility" towards each-other.
-Anyone who knows anything about Spider-Man's origins can see how this is going... places where it shouldn't be going.
+Anyone who knows anything about the actual Spider-Man's origins can see how this is going... places where it shouldn't be going.

 - Jerkass: A recurring theme, it seems.
 They're everywhere; Uncle Aaron, Captain Quaid, Miles's dorm RC, Spider-Woman (though she has a reason), Captain America (who has a slightly worse reason), Betty Brant...